 Many senior decision makers from the Tier 2 banks believe they are small enough to manage risk using simple control-based spreadsheets.
 Typically, they don’t see risk management as their number one priority, and are effectively operating in a work-around mode, sharing information among surveillance, fraud and financial crime teams without feeling any pressure to harmonize their approach.

 This complacency could be due to the fact that, to date, relatively few of these smaller banks have incurred financial penalties.
-With little deterrent, they remain focussed on short-term, tactical fixes to the strategic problem of risk management and financial crime prevention.
+With little deterrent, they remain focused on short-term, tactical fixes to the strategic problem of risk management and financial crime prevention.
 However, while these may work in the short term, they’re unlikely to be effective against the unforeseen “black swan” event that can severely damage an organization.
 Often, it’s inappropriately rationalized as inevitable after the fact.

 Unlike the Tier 2s, the larger Tier 1 banks recognize the threats they face, and are taking steps to counter them.
 Today, the more forward-thinking ones are combining units into coordinated organizational divisions.
 Many also have rules-based detection systems that enable them to adhere to regulatory compliance requirements.
 Typically, these are effective in identifying policy infringements, but struggle to identify the more sophisticated activities and are prone to generating high volumes of false positives.